Junjie2412/wasppUI/README.md

     npm install --save axios
     npm install --save moment
     npm install --save react-datepicker
+    npm install --save redux-thunk

-If we are forgetting something, or there are other things you would liek to install, please let me know.
+If we are forgetting something, or there are other things you would like to install, please let me know.

 # CSS MODULES